Privacy and terms of service

 This item can't be bundled due to shipping restrictions.
 Please buy separately.

-This is a reserved item for popo-sama*.゜ 8,980 ⚫︎ German Vintage Lindner Small floral pattern, gold trim Elegant bowl with handle [Unused] 3,980 * * * * * * * * * * * WEDGWOOD British Antique 1920s Early Columbia Enamel ⚫︎Rare item In 1759, the story of Wedgwood began when Josiah Wedgwood, a British potter, started "spreading beautiful tableware as culture."
-It was a time when "quality" shifted from being exclusive to the nobility to becoming a beauty in everyday life, as tea sets were made for the Queen.
+This is a reserved item for Popo-sama*.゜ 8,980 ⚫︎ German Vintage Lindner Small floral pattern, gold trim Elegant bowl with handle 【Unused】 3,980 ⚫︎ Minton, elegant trio in jade and gold 【Excellent condition】 2 sets 4,980 x 2 * * * WEDGWOOD 1920s Early Columbia Enamel ⚫︎Rare item In 1759, the story of Wedgwood began when Josiah Wedgwood, a British potter, started "spreading beautiful tableware as culture."
+It was an era when "quality" shifted from being exclusive to the nobility to becoming a part of everyday beauty, as tea sets were made for the Queen.
 Later, amidst the fervor of the Industrial Revolution, Wedgwood experimented and innovated, placing "pride" on British tables.
-And in the 20th century, after World War I in Europe.
-People sought "beauty" and "ceremony" within their homes, as if to regain lost time.
-Afternoon tea time, salons welcoming guests, quiet nights of reading—the Columbia Enamel design was created as a fitting elegance for those settings.
-On the clear white porcelain, a delicate gold lace encircles, and a garland of small flowers gently breathes.
-Each time the angle changes, the gold softly shines, and the tableware transforms its expression like "jewelry."
+And in the 20th century, after World War I, in Europe.
+People sought "beauty" and "ceremony" within their homes, as if to reclaim lost time.
+Afternoon tea time, salons welcoming guests, quiet reading nights—the Columbia Enamel design was created as a fitting elegance for those settings.
+On the clear white porcelain, delicate gold lace encircles, and a garland of small flowers gently breathes.
+Each time the angle changes, the gold softly shines, and the tableware transforms like "jewelry."
 This overglaze (enamel) decoration is a time-consuming process of firing again after painting to fix it, and it is an area that Wedgwood has long excelled in.
-Columbia is known as a series that combines classical designs reminiscent of the Griffin (mythical guardian beast) with the presence of flowers, and it is a popular pattern that was manufactured for a long time from the 1920s.
+Columbia is known as a series that combines classical designs reminiscent of griffins (mythical guardian beasts) and the presence of flowers, and it is a popular pattern that was produced for a long time from the 1920s.
 Why not enjoy a life with antiques?
 In the morning light, with milk tea or coffee.
 Or at night, with fragrant herbal tea.
-The moment you add a small baked treat to the saucer, the table becomes a "stage of hospitality"⁂ Accompanying your mood of the day, raising the temperature of your life a little— This is exactly the perfect piece for those who are looking for such tableware. ⚪︎Size Cup: Diameter approx. 7.5cm, Height approx. 6.3cm Saucer: Diameter approx. 14cm, Height approx. 1.7cm ⚪︎This is an antique that has been carefully stored as part of a collection.
+The moment you add a small baked treat to the saucer, the table becomes a "stage of hospitality"⁂ Accompanying your mood of the day, raising the temperature of your life a little— This is truly a perfect piece for those looking for such tableware. ⚪︎Size Cup: Diameter approx. 7.5cm, Height approx. 6.3cm Saucer: Diameter approx. 14cm, Height approx. 1.7cm ⚪︎This is an antique that has been carefully stored as a collection.
 It is in excellent condition with no issues⁂